opws/opws-schemata/draft/docs/profiles.md

 Rules for the format of usernames are documented with `username.value` and `username.contents`, following the [documentation on rules](rules.md).

+Profiles may have a list of URLs for pages documenting the rules around usernames (as `username.documentation`), following the [documentation on URLs](urls.md).

+Usernames may have descriptions for errata (as `username.errata`), following the [documentation on descriptions](descriptions.md).

 ### Username reminders

 Some sites have a facility, separate from requesting a password reset, for requesting a message containing the *username* attached to an email address.
 These facilities are documented under `username.reminder`.